adityajoshi49/FastLED_clone_AJ/FastLED-HSV-Colors.md

-## FastLED HSV Colors
-The FastLED Hue-Saturation-Value color model differs from 'traditional' computer HSV color models in two important respects: first is differences in the numeric range of values used to represent colors, and second is in the distribution of colors themselves.
+The FastLED Hue-Saturation-Value color model differs from 'traditional' computer HSV color models in two important respects: first is differences in the numeric range of values used to represent colors (everything here is a one-byte value from 0-255), and second is in the distribution of colors themselves (FastLED defaults to using a 'rainbow' color map, instead of a traditional 'spectrum' color map).

 ### Numeric range differences: everything here is exactly one byte
 In 'traditional' computer HSV color models, hue is represented as a number (of degrees) from 0-360.
 Saturation and value are often represented as numbers (percentages) from 0-100.
 But neither "360" nor "100" is a particularly computer-native number, and there's no strong reason to use 'degrees' to represent hue, nor 'percentages' to represent saturation or value; they're all pretty much arbitrary scales.
 Accordingly, to make your code smaller, faster, and more efficient, the FastLED library uses simple one-byte values (from 0-255) for hue, and for saturation, and for value.
 The performance implications are discussed further below, but suffice it to say that it's faster this way.